openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 .. _Organizing_discussions:

 *************************************************
-Set Up Discussions for Your Course
+Set Up Discussion Topics for Your Course
 *************************************************

 Discussions in an edX course include both the specific topics that you add to